jcvirulant/afterschool/project_description.md

-provide status updates on students provide interface for taking notes on students provide ability to make commendations / hand out demerits STAGE ONE: APPLICATION, ATTENDANCE, READ STUDENT RECORD
+provide status updates on students provide interface for taking notes on students provide ability to make commendations / hand out demerits

+Plan has become more refined by the MVP

+The MVP uses ocr to create and process a standardized paper system that can easily integrate with existing paper systems.

+Post Daily Report is the goal.

+STAGE ONE: APPLICATION, ATTENDANCE, READ STUDENT RECORD
   1) Build terminal program to intake new applicants. import application.json to use as template for questions